CRM Design: 7 Best Practices

 The challenge

 When Ravel approached us, the product was essentially a manual service that involved lots and lots of spreadsheets.
 Needless to say, such a service is barely scalable.
-The way the service worked back then, it attracted mostly founder's business associates and other personal connections.
+The way the service worked back then, it attracted mostly the founder's business associates and other personal connections.

 Results